pytorch/executorch/examples/demo-apps/android/ExecuTorchDemo/README.md

 This is forked from [PyTorch Android Demo App](https://github.com/pytorch/android-demo-app).

 This guide explains how to setup ExecuTorch for Android using a demo app.
 The app employs a [DeepLab v3](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/) model for image segmentation tasks.
-Models are exported to ExecuTorch using (XNNPACK FP32 backend)[https://github.com/pytorch/executorch/blob/main/backends/xnnpack/README.md].
+Models are exported to ExecuTorch using [XNNPACK FP32 backend](tutorial-xnnpack-delegate-lowering.md).

 ::::{grid} 2
 :::{grid-item-card}  What you will learn